 Sri Lanka is three times the size of Kakadu National Park but boasts an incredible eight World Heritage sites!
 The photographic opportunities are close up and breath-taking and include some of Sri Lanka’s 440+ species birds (33 endemics), 123 mammal species (16 endemic, 28 marine), over 200 species reptile, more than 140 species amphibians and many thousands of insects.
 Some cultural sites and ruins date back 3,000 years and the Horton Plains was home to some of Asia’s early humans dating back over 30,000 years.

-We were delighted with the changing habitats and climatic zones and just how many species they sustained within such a relatively small country (home to 20 million people).
-We were also amazed by the ease and access to birding and how much local communities knew about the wildlife and its importance for the economy (they knew all the bird names in English even though they spoke little to no English!).
-Another highlight was the delicious and fresh Sri lankan curries, local treats and tropical fruits we were generously served on a daily basis.Join Us in Sri Lanka February 2019
+We are constantly delighted with the changing habitats and climatic zones and just how many species they sustain within such a relatively small country (home to 20 million people).
+We are also amazed by the ease and access to birding and how much local communities knew about the wildlife and its importance for the economy (they knew all the bird names in English even though they spoke little to no English!).
+Another highlight is the delicious and fresh Sri Lankan curries, local treats and tropical fruits we are generously served on a daily basis.Join Us in Sri Lanka February 2020

-For those of you who join our 15 day Sri Lankan Birds & Wildlife Tour in February 2020, we will be travelling in a small group with a max 10 guests with two NT Bird Specialist tour leaders, along with a professional nationally accredited naturalist guide and a driver in a coach or mini bus.
+For those of you who join our 16 day Sri Lankan Birds & Wildlife Tour in February 2020, we will be travelling in a small group with a max 12 guests and 2 NT Bird Specialist tour leaders (Luke Paterson and Sarah Burgess), along with a professional nationally accredited naturalist guide and a driver in a coach or mini bus.

-The tour includes several private jeep safaris, short walks in varied tropical habitats ranging from wet tropics, savannah grasslands, arid zones, remote villages, montane zones white sandy coastlines to tea and spice plantations.
+The tour includes several private jeep safaris, short walks in varied tropical habitats ranging from wet tropics, savannah grasslands, arid zones, remote villages, montane zones, white sandy coastlines and tropical food forests.
 We practise and encourage a minimal impact style of wildlife ecotourism the whole way.

 Some of Sri Lanka’s key species include: